marya314/git-interview-baseline/README.md

 ### Using `git fetch`

 Perhaps your coworkers or other developers have contributed to the remote repository.
 You want to bring your copy of the remote repository up to date, but you don't want to integrate anything just yet.
-Perhaps the new commits may break the new feature you are building.
+Perhaps the new commits may break the feature you are building.

 In this case, you can use `git fetch`.